Understanding Elopement in Nursing Homes: Florida Law

 Understanding what constitutes elopement is closely tied to identifying those most at risk.
 While it’s a facility’s responsibility to assess this risk for each resident, federal and Florida laws mandate that such assessments be part of each resident’s care plan.
 Residents with cognitive impairments such as dementia or Alzheimer’s are often considered at high risk for elopement, as are those with a history of wandering or previous attempts to leave the facility.

-The issue of elopement in nursing homes is one of utmost importance that merits the attention of all stakeholders involved, from healthcare providers to legal experts and family members.
+The issue of elopement in nursing homes is one of utmost importance that merits the attention of all stakeholders involved, from healthcare providers to legal counsel and family members.
 Both federal and Florida state laws provide a framework of regulations aimed at preventing such incidents and ensuring the safety and well-being of residents.
 Understanding these laws is the first step in averting the risks associated with elopement in nursing homes.
+Being licensed to practice in all Florida state courts, including the Middle District of Florida, our nursing home attorneys at The Turnbull Law Firm are well-versed in both federal and Florida state regulations to help you attain the best outcome.